 Now, simply divide your salary into three columns of income, spending and saving.
 If you can do it then I must assure you that, you are going to be in better control of your finances soon.
 Because it will clearly tell you about something which is taking your money without your knowledge and that is the wastage or spending unnecessarily.

-If it is completed, then you have to relook where the money is going at regular intervals like Dining out, Marketing, Movies, etc. WE should with a balanced approach and what does it mean to be a balanced approach is
+If it is completed, then you have to relook where the money is going at regular intervals like Dining out, Marketing, Movies, etc. We should with a balanced approach and what it means to be a balanced approach is

 - Spending must not cross by 40-45% of the salary in hand.

-- Fixed expenses like bills, EMI, Loan payout must be within 30-35% of the salary.
+- Fixed expenses like bills, EMI, and Loan payout must be within 30-35% of the salary.

 - Finally, the rest 15-20% of your salary must go for Saving rather I will recommend Investment purposes.